 - Trends & External Data Providers

 Your company’s infrastructure is not just made up of your employees but of your external stakeholders too.
 Monitoring and partnering with a variety of external data providers such as customers, business partners, startups, academia, and expert communities, provides your organization with a steady influx of insights from sources that are influential to your business.
 Utilizing these to understand the developments and trends within your industry allows your organization to stay ahead of the curve.
-Analyzing trend data for its relevancy to your business and subsequently the possible scenarios in which they could impact you, provides grounds for further exploration.
+Analyzing trend (trend analysis tool) data for its relevancy to your business and subsequently the possible scenarios in which they could impact you, provides grounds for further exploration.
 Your experts, partners, and employees can ideate further around this information to share their insights so that you can decide on what is viable and potentially rewarding for your organization to pursue, or indeed ignore.
 Every insight gives your organization an opportunity to explore the potential impact it could have on your business and give your experts an opportunity to ideate for solutions, improvements, and more.